shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-03-check-account.md

-Unlike with most Web 3 protocols, NEAR uses human readable account IDs instead of a public key hash.
-You can link to a NEAR account as much `keypair` as you want.
-Here, we're going to Learn how tho check the availability of a near account.
-As you can expected, **figment.testnet** is already taken.
+Unlike many other Web 3 protocols, NEAR uses a human readable account ID instead of a public key hash.
+You can link as many `keypairs` to a NEAR account as you want.
+Here, we're going to Learn how to check the availability of a NEAR account name.
+As you might expect, **figment.testnet** is already taken.

 ------------------------

 # Challenge

 {% hint style="tip" %}
-In `pages/api/near/check-account.ts`, complete the code of the function.
+In `pages/api/near/checkAccountId.ts`, complete the code of the default function.
 {% endhint %}

 **Take a few minutes to figure this out**